The Replacements (band): Early releases (1981–1982)

 When the band's first album, Sorry Ma, Forgot to Take Out the Trash, was released in August 1981, it received positive reviews in local fanzines.
 Option's Blake Gumprecht wrote, "Westerberg has the ability to make you feel like you're right in the car with him, alongside him at the door, drinking from the same bottle."
 The album contained the band's first single, "I'm in Trouble", Westerberg's "first truly good song".
-Sorry Ma included the song "Somethin to Dü", a homage to another Minneapolis punk band, Hüsker Dü.
-The Replacements had a friendly rivalry with the band, which started when Twin/Tone chose the Replacements over Hüsker Dü, and Hüsker Dü landed an opening slot at a Johnny Thunders gig that the Replacements had wanted.
+Sorry Ma included the song "Somethin to Dü", a homage to another Twin Cities punk band, Hüsker Dü.
+The Replacements had a friendly rivalry with the band, which began when Twin/Tone chose the Replacements over Hüsker Dü.

+Hüsker Dü landed an opening slot at a Johnny Thunders gig that the Replacements had wanted.
 Hüsker Dü also influenced the band's music, and the Replacements began playing faster and becoming more influenced by hardcore punk.
-Despite this, the band did not feel part of the hardcore scene.
-As Mars later stated, "We were confused about what we were."
+Despite that the band did not feel part of the hardcore scene.
+As Mars later said, "We were confused about what we were."
 Sometime in late 1981, the Replacements played a song called "Kids Don't Follow".
 Jesperson was convinced the song sounded like a hit and pleaded with the Twin/Tone co-owners Stark and Hallman, "I will do anything to get this out.
 I will hand-stamp jackets if I have to."
 The partners agreed to fund the recording, but Jesperson and virtually everyone he knew had to hand-stamp ten thousand white record jackets.
 The band recorded eight tracks within a week, with Jesperson as producer.
-Their "balls-to-the-wall hardcore punk attempt", their first EP Stink, containing "Kids Don't Follow" and seven other songs, was released in June 1982, six months after the Chicago show.
+Their "balls-to-the-wall hardcore punk attempt", their first EP Stink, containing "Kids Don't Follow" and seven other songs, was released in June 1982, six months after a show in Chicago.

 The Replacements began to distance themselves from the hardcore punk scene after the release of Stink.
 "We write songs rather than riffs with statements," Westerberg later stated.
 Inspired by other rock subgenres, he had been writing songs that incorporated a wide range of musical styles.
 He even wrote an acoustic ballad, "You're Getting Married One Night", but when he played it to the rest of the band, it was met with silence.
 "Save that for your solo album, Paul," Bob Stinson said.
 "That ain't the Replacements".
 The track remained unreleased for years.
 Westerberg realized his toughest audience was the band itself, later saying, "If it doesn't rock enough, Bob will scoff at it, and if it isn't catchy enough, Chris won't like it, and if it isn't modern enough, Tommy won't like it."